 - Dismiss (E) - Consume a soul orb (dropped by killed enemies) and become intangible for a couple of seconds.

 - Signature: Leer (C) - Equip a destructible eye orb.
 Fire to cast the eye to a desired location, nearsighting any enemy that looks at it.

 - Ultimate: Empress (X) - Increases firing, equip, and reload speeds.
 Automatically casts devour (without consuming orb) upon killing an enemy.
 When using Dismiss, Reyna becomes completely invisible.
 Killing an enemy renews the duration of the ability.

-What can Raze do?: All of Raze's abilities are built around various explosives.
+How to play Raze in Valorant: All of Raze's abilities are built around various explosives.
 From a cluster bomb built to cover a wide range to a little robot bomb that will chase opponents down for a deadly hug, Raze has some ordinance for every situation.
 When it's time to pull out the big guns and throw down explosive death of a more direct variety, that's when Raze can employ the rocket launcher.
-When she does, get out of her sight as soon as you can.
+When she does, enemies will need to out of her sight as soon as you can.

 - Blast Pack (Q) - Instantly throw a Blast Pack that will stick to the surfaces.
 Re-Use the ability after deployment to detonate, damaging and moving anything hit.

 - Boom Bot (E) - Equip a Boom Bot.
 Fire will deploy the bot, causing it to travel in a straight line on the ground, bouncing off walls.
 The Boom Bot will lock on to any enemies in its frontal cone and chase them, exploding for heavy damage if it reaches them.

 - Signature: Paint Shells (C) - Equip a cluster grenade.
 Fire to throw the grenade, which does damage and creates sub-munitions, each doing damage to anyone in their range.